 We all do it.
 We all carry with us these fragments of who we are, the experiences that have shaped us, and the idealized person(s) we want to become.
 Our identities remain fluid throughout various public and private exchanges, changing depending on who’s around or what’s expected of us in a particular setting.
 But who are we, really?
 It’s a question I’ve specifically come to ask for nearly three years now about a former roommate of mine named Amber which, surprisingly, forced me to think long and hard about answering that question as it relates to myself.

 In the summer of 2010, Amber abandoned our apartment without warning, leaving all of her belongings behind.
 Her abrupt departure threw me into a tailspin.
-She walked out on over $1400 in back rent, forcing me to find extra work really quickly to pay her bills (I ended up cleaning rooms at an underground sex club).
+She walked out on over $1400 in back rent, forcing me to find extra work really quickly to pay her bills.
 And then, months later as I was still sorting through her shit, I discovered her diaries — along with so much more about Amber than I’d previously realized.